 Trout fishing in the winter is my second favorite time of year to fish besides spring.
 That elusive hunt, the adventure, the planning and work that goes into catching huge winter trout.

 Many waterways can be moving to quickly in the winter making them difficult to fish.
 However, there are plenty of waterways that are not “off limits” during the winter months.

 Now its worth noting that you should do your research when it come to fishing any waterway.

 Look up your local state fishing regulation prior to loading up the car.

-Some states having different regulations during the winter months.
+Some states have different regulations during the winter months.

 3 Winter Trout Fishing Tips